wxcctechsummit/holcct2100/labslive/lab4.md

 Follow the instructions below to set the necesary settings on the GMAIL account:

 - Open a new browser tab and login to the Gmail account with the provided credentials.
-If you are asked by Google to "Verify it's you" is you", use the following recovery email address `techsummit@email.carehybrid.com`.
+If you are asked by Google to "Verify it's you" is you", click "Confirm your recovery email address" and use the following recovery email address `techsummit@email.carehybrid.com`.
 If that doensn't work, you can use your mobile number or ask a proctor for help.

 - Click on settings icon on top right corner -> Select `See all settings`.